WeChat helps Apple rack up bonus points in China

-BEIJING Apple Inc (AAPL.O) has a lot for which to thank people like Deng.
+BEIJING, Sept 8 Apple Inc has a lot for which to thank people like Deng.

-A Beijing-based quality analyst, she gave only her surname as she's embarrassed by how much money she spends playing mobile games on WeChat, a hugely popular messaging app developed by Chinese internet giant Tencent Holdings Ltd (0700.HK).

 "The most expensive time was when I spent 68 yuan ($11.08) on a leopard on Tiantiankupao," said Deng, an avid iPhone user, referring to Tencent's hit game - called Timi Run Everyday in English - where characters run through obstacle courses.
 Having a leopard as a pet gives the characters extra power, helping players beat their friends.